rowin1/Moon/_posts/2017-01-15-questrunner.md

 [Run Tracking](#run)

 ## Motivations

-More than two-thirds of adults are considered to be overweight or obese [(1)](https://www.niddk.nih.gov/health-information/health-statistics/Pages/overweight-obesity-statistics.aspx).
+*More than two-thirds of adults are considered to be overweight or obese [(1)](https://www.niddk.nih.gov/health-information/health-statistics/Pages/overweight-obesity-statistics.aspx).
-Rewarding users may provide incentive to increase physical fitness.
+*Rewarding users may provide incentive to increase physical fitness.
-Users have higher desire to complete an activity when reward for the activity is uncertain [(2)](http://library.fora.tv/2011/02/15/Robert_Sapolsky_Are_Humans_Just_Another_Primate#9YjA8sErOq6Ohub7.99).
+*Users have a higher desire to complete an activity when reward for the activity is uncertain [(2)](http://library.fora.tv/2011/02/15/Robert_Sapolsky_Are_Humans_Just_Another_Primate#9YjA8sErOq6Ohub7.99).

-## <a name="#inventory></a>Inventory and Item System
+## Inventory and Item System <a name="#inventory></a>

 <figure>
 	<a href="images/qr-inventory.jpg"><img src="/images/qr-inventory.jpg"></a>